seahorn/crab/README.md

 If you want to use the Apron library domains then add `-DUSE_APRON=ON` option.

+If you want to enable statistics about the analysis then add `-DUSE_STATS=ON` option.

+If you want to enable logging for debugging purposes then add `-DUSE_LOG=ON` option.

+By default, all these options are set to `OFF` (i.e., disabled).

 ## Crab input language and output ##

 The main input of Crab is a Control Flow Graph (CFG) language that